clj-commons/humanize/README.md

 ![clojure.yml](https://github.com/trhura/clojure-humanize/actions/workflows/clojure.yml/badge.svg?event=push)

-A Clojure(script) library to produce human readable strings for numbers, dates based on similar libraries in other languages
+A Clojure(script) library to produce human-readable strings for numbers, dates, and more based on similar libraries in other languages

 ## Installation